extend-commerce/docs/bigcommerce/Getting_Started.md

 Extend Commerce offers a variety of features designed to streamline the management of companies and users.
 Some key benefits include:

-•  **Company Management & Dashboards**: Manage multiple companies, different dashboards for each company, track order statuses, admins can monitor activities of company features.</br>
+* **Company Management & Dashboards**: Manage multiple companies, different dashboards for each company, track order statuses, admins can monitor activities of company features.</br>
-•  **Product Table Management**: Access and manage the entire product catalog from a single interface, streamline updates, save time, navigate quickly through all products on a single screen, and gain a comprehensive product overview in a single table.</br>
+* ***Product Table Management**: Access and manage the entire product catalog from a single interface, streamline updates, save time, navigate quickly through all products on a single screen, and gain a comprehensive product overview in a single table.</br>
-• **User Role Management Permissions**: View orders, view users, delete cart, use credit to place orders, share a cart, load cart, cart approver, disallow checkout, manage purchase limit, cart requester.</br>
+* ***User Role Management Permissions**: View orders, view users, delete cart, use credit to place orders, share a cart, load cart, cart approver, disallow checkout, manage purchase limit, cart requester.</br>
-•  **Company Users Purchasing & Approvals**: Set purchase limits, restrict volumes, fine-tune permissions, implement approval workflows, and manage budgets efficiently for individual users.</br>
+* ***Company Users Purchasing & Approvals**: Set purchase limits, restrict volumes, fine-tune permissions, implement approval workflows, and manage budgets efficiently for individual users.</br>
-•  **Customizable Appearance for Product Table**: Enable adjustments to the application's color scheme through global settings (including buttons, tabs, checkboxes, text fields, and dropdowns) and product table-specific settings (such as headings, fonts, subheadings, search boxes, and filters) to achieve a cohesive look.</br>
+* ***Customizable Appearance for Product Table**: Enable adjustments to the application's color scheme through global settings (including buttons, tabs, checkboxes, text fields, and dropdowns) and product table-specific settings (such as headings, fonts, subheadings, search boxes, and filters) to achieve a cohesive look.</br>